 The provision and maintenance of quality wastewater treatment infrastructure is critical in the interest of sustainable development and the protection of water quality.
-Uisce Éireann is responsible for the treatment and disposal of wastewater in towns and villages.
-Uisce Éireann's operations will be regulated by the Environmental Protection Agency who set environmental standards which must be complied with in respect of the provision of waste-water infrastructure.
+Uisce Éireann is responsible for the treatment and disposal of wastewater in serviced towns and villages.
+Uisce Éireann's operations are regulated by the Environmental Protection Agency, which sets environmental standards that must be complied with in respect of the provision of waste-water infrastructure.
+Uisce Éireann's Wastewater Treatment Capacity Register provides an indication of available capacity at Wastewater Treatment Plants (WWTPs) and Water Supply Capacity Register provides an indication of available water supply in Monaghan.
+The registers are updated on an annual basis and are subject to change throughout the year.